The adorable Marcel gives us the lowdown on gay Germany and some invaluable tips for LGBTQ travelers to Germany.

 Guten tag boys!
 I am Marcel Danner born in 1988.
 I am from a small village close to Heidelberg in southern Germany.
 After finishing my studies in Wiesbaden and in Toulouse (south France), I moved to Berlin in 2012 to study Arts and Media Administration at the Freie Universität.

 I always wanted to work in cultural education to educate younger generations about the understanding and role of the arts and the media.
-I think it’s very important to be able to think about media critically, especially in the world we’re living in today, and the arts is an important way for everyone to connect and support each other.
+I think it’s very important to be able to think about media critically, especially in the world we’re living in today, and the arts are an important way for everyone to connect and support each other.
 Now I work in Marketing for an arthouse cinema group.

 Also, I was Mr Gay Germany a few years ago for the International Mr Gay Competition!